 The Golf Course

 The Ledges Golf Club in St. George offers world class golf unlike anything else in Southern Utah.
 You’ll admire the natural beauty and breathtaking views of the surrounding sandstone mountains while enjoying a round of golf on our spectacular course.
-This 7200 yard 18-hole golf course was designed by world renowned golf course designer Matt Dye and is home to The Billy Casper Golf Academy.
+This 7200 yard 18-hole golf course was designed by world renowned golf course designer Matt Dye and is home to The Ledges Golf Academy.
 The facilities at The Ledges Golf Club in St. George boast conditions that rival, and even exceed, conditions at private clubs.

 Golf Course Layout

 The opening hole provides a good lesson on how to play the next seventeen holes.
 Play away from the trouble, and you will find plenty of room to place a good shot.
 The first hole favors the left to right shot.
 The fairway slopes from left to right before dropping down to a depressed green.
 If you are going to be short of the green, miss it to the right leaving an easy chip shot to a gently sloping green.

 The second hole is The Ledges’ little Redan.
 The versatile golfer will have numerous opportunities to enjoy the hole depending upon the pin placement.
 The golfer that is able to hit a low running shot will have a distinct advantage.
 Do not be distracted by the short bunkers because they are placed strictly to intimidate.